-Some tentative hypotheses have been proposed to explain how intermediate germ-band segmentation may function and how its transition to the long germ-band mode may have occurred.
-Some researchers (Tautz and Sommer 1995) suggest that segmentation gene products could be secreted and then diffuse between cells, which would have specific receptors for them.
+Some tentative hypotheses have been proposed to explain how intermediate germ-band segmentation may function and how its transition to the long germ-band mode may have been be attained.
+Some researchers (Tautz and Sommer, 1995) suggest that segmentation gene products could be secreted and diffuse between cells, which would have specific receptors for them.
 However, if the interactions between such gene products are similar to those found in Drosophila, the number of changes required for switching from these indirect transduction routes to a diffusion-mediated mechanism seems formidable.
 Gap junction coupling of cells is another possibility, but although the structure of arthropod gap juctions is not well understood, it seems unlikely that whole proteins would be able to pass through them.
-Other investigators have instead suggested that segmentation gene products may be located in the cytoplasm of the teloblast and become progressively diluted as cells bud off (Tautz and Sommer 1995; Patel 1994).
+Other investigators have instead suggested that segmentation gene products may be located in the cytoplasm of the teloblast and progressively become diluted as cells bud off (Tautz and Sommer, 1995, Patel, 1994b).
 None of these hypotheses has any experimental foundation, and all present difficuties of the sort discussed above in accounting for evolutionary transitions in segmentation mode.

-An earlier hypothesis by one of us suggested a scenario for this transition that was not subject to the same problems (Newman 1993).
-The sequential appearance of gene expression stripes from the posterior proliferative zone can be explained if it is assumed that there is an internal clock that drives the level of expression of various genes in a periodic fashion.
-It was proposed that downstream genes regulated directly or indirectly by this clock, such as engrailed, took on fixed levels of expression in cells leaving the proliferative zone.
-If this clock, moreover, had a period different from that of the cell cycle, alternating populations of cells would leave the zone with different levels of en expression, which would recur at intervals represented by the lowest multiple of the regulatory clock and cell cycle times (Fig. 2).
-The sequential appearance of stripes (e.g., eve, ftz, or en) would thus arise by the extension of a temporal pattern, via growth, into a spatial pattern (Newman 1993).
+An earlier hypothesis by one of us suggested a scenario for this transition that was not subject to the same problems (Newman, 1993).
+The sequential appearance of gene expression stripes from the posterior proliferative zone can be explained if it is assumed that there is an internal clock by which the level of expression of various genes oscillates periodically.
+It was proposed that this clock regulated, directly or indirectly, downstream genes such as engrailed in the proliferative zone, which became fixed when they left the proliferative zone.
+If this clock, moreover, had a period different from that of the cell cycle, alternating populations of cells would leave the zone with different levels of en expression, which would recur at intervals represented by the lowest multiple of the regulatory clock and cell cycle times (Fig.2).
+The sequential appearance of stripes (e.g., eve, ftz or en) would thus arise by the extension of a temporal pattern, via growth, into a spatial pattern (Newman, 1993).

-The existence of biochemical clocks based on gene regulatory networks has been well-documented and even constructed by genetic engineering techniques (Elowitz and Leibler 2000; Judd et al. 2000).
-Even more interesting, for our purposes, is the finding that vertebrate somitogenesis requires the expression of homologs of the pair-rule gene hairy in a temporally oscillatory pattern (Palmeirim et al. 1997; Dale and Pourquié 2000; Holley et al. 2000).
-Significantly, the somites appear by the progressive anterior conversion of this temporally periodic pattern into a spatially periodic pattern in both chickens (Palmeirim et al. 1997) and zebrafish (Holley et al. 2000).
-The existence of this mechanism in vertebrates makes the clock model for short and intermediate germ-band insects plausible.
-A similar clock model has also been proposed for the leech (Weisblat et al. 1994).
+The existence of biochemical clocks based on gene regulatory networks has been welldocumented, and even constructed by genetic engineering techniques (Elowitz and Leibler, 2000; Judd et al., 2000).
+Even more interesting for our purposes is the finding that vertebrate somitogenesis requires the expression of homologs of the pair-rule gene hairy in a temporally oscillatory pattern (Palmeirim et al., 1997; Dale and Pourquié, 2000; Holley et al., 2000).
+Significantly, the somites appear by the progressive anterior conversion of this temporally periodic pattern into a spatially periodic pattern in both chickens (Palmeirim et al., 1997) and zebrafish (Holley et al., 2000).
+The existence of this mechanism in vertebrates makes the clock model for short and intermediate germ band insects plausible.
+A similar clock model has also been proposed for the leech (Weisblat et al., 1994).